-The 47th iteration of the Top Management Programme for Higher Education (TMP HE) will start in late April with an updated focus on leadership in changing times due to the global pandemic and the difficulties this has caused throughout the world.
+The 48th iteration of the Top Management Programme for Higher Education (TMP HE) will start in January 2022 with an updated focus on leadership in changing times due to the global pandemic and the difficulties this has caused throughout the world.

 To find out how the programme had been adapted and why it is so important in these unpredictable times, we met (virtually) with programme directors Louisa Hardman and Robin Ryde to discuss.

-Opening with what they describe as TMP’s defining characteristic “that [it] has always adapted to the changing context of higher education”, Louise and Robin discuss:
+Opening with what they describe as TMP’s defining characteristic “that [it] has always adapted to the changing context of higher education”, Louisa and Robin discuss:

 - the main challenges for executive leadership at present

 - how the programme is going to be delivered in these changing times

 - how the lessons from the programme stay with participants throughout their careers…

 Louisa points to six key challenges as the backdrop for the programme: contextual – making sense of the changing world; organisational – how do we lead organisational change at a transformational level; technical – managing money, sustainability and digital capacity; relational – mobilising teams, creating engagement, sustaining cultures for performance and addressing inequalities; personal – maintaining personal effectiveness and resilience; political – how do we ensure the sector remains politically astute.